 #1 Identify Swing Low on the Chart

 Locate a point where the market has reached its lowest value and begun an upward move.
 This pattern typically appears in market support areas.
+To increase accuracy, it is better for this point to be confirmed by a clear price reaction, such as a strong reversal candle or confluence with a decrease in bearish momentum.

 #2 Uptrend and Resistance Breakout